I enjoy writing about Adelaide and its many attractions. If you think Adelaide is boring,

 This year's competition kicked off on Sunday 29 July at Beaumont House with the Citrus Festival, where you could pick up an entry form, taste some winning marmalade, and hear some expert talks on making marmalade and growing citrus.

 Pick Your Own Citrus Fruit Or Raid Your Neighbour's Orange Trees

 Most of us will enter the home-made section which has a number of categories: Seville Orange, Any Citrus, Marmalade with a Twist, Gardener's Marmalade, Children's Marmalade, Man Made Marmalade, Beaumont Kitchen Marmalade, 'Octogenarian and upwards' and Heritage Marmalade.
 Choose the category that suits you by checking the definitions on the back of the home-made competition entry form.

-The Artisan Competition is open to all small commercial producers who make their marmalade by the 'open pan' method.
+The Artisan Competition is open to all small-scale commercial producers.

 There's Marmalade Mania at the National Trust's Beaumont House (Image Supplied)